rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 ### Application layer

 This is the place where we implement business logic.
-It is also the place where we define our first interfaces as a means of telling the at-this-point-unknown higher layers of how this layer is meant to be used.
+It is also the place where we define our first interfaces as a means of telling the at-this-point-unknown higher layers about how this layer is meant to be used.

 In our case, we define `Repository` and `Service` interfaces for both *Pet* and *Customer*.
 Those interfaces define what actions can be performed on those entities.